do-somethings-haha/multi-threaded_calculate_unsigned_TOM_from_unsigned_or_signed_Adjacency_Matrix_of_WGCNA/README.md

 <h1>Introduction</h1>

 Weighted gene co-expression network analysis(WGCNA) is a R package that is used to analysize the data of gene expression to construct gene regulatory networks.
 The most time-consuming step of the whole analysis is using TOMsimilarity() function to calculate the Topological Overlap Matrix (TOM) from the Adjacency Matrix in a single thread.
 TOMsimilarity() function is single-threaded, so I realize multi-threaded calculation in C++.
+The following codes will replace TOMsimilarity() function in WGCNA packages and also figure out a matrix named TOM with colnames "V1,V2,V3...".
+Two kinds of TOMs differ only in the last significant figures due to the truncation error.
 These codes can run on Linux.
 The following is the usage.

 <h1>Usage of codes</h1>